EndPointCorp/end-point-blog/2011/09/05/bucardo-postgresql-replication-to-other.html.md

 service postgresql start
 ```

-For the pg_hba.conf configuration file, because we want to be able to connect to the database as the bucardo user without actually logging into that account, we will allow access using the 'md5' (password) method instead of 'ident'.
-But we don't want to bother creating a password for the postgres user, we will still allow those connections via ident.
+For the pg_hba.conf configuration file, because we want to be able to connect to the database as the bucardo user without actually logging into that account, we will allow access using the ‘md5’ (password) method instead of ‘ident’.
+But we don’t want to bother creating a password for the postgres user, we will still allow those connections via ident.
 The relevant lines in the pg_hba.conf will end up like this:

 ```bash
 # TYPE   DATABASE   USER       METHOD